DimChris0/LoRa/README.md

 LoRa includes a separate updater tool named `lora-upgrader.py` which downloads from hardcoded repositories different file types (txt, pdf, csv, yara, xlx, xlsx, ioc) and extracts from them with the help of [ioc_parser](https://github.com/armbues/ioc_parser) the indicators we are interested in such as MD5s, SHA256s, URLs, Filenames, Hosts and then proceeds to build the corresponding yara rules.
+The updater can be called through the server with the  --update flag.

 ```
 usage: lora-upgrader.py [-h] [-l log-file] [--nolog] [--debug]